CSC510-2015-Axitron/project2/README.md

 Number of comments in issues was gauged a bit differently.
 We came to the conclusion that if an issue was important enough to be posted, then there should be some kind of discussion of that issue.
 We decided that less than 2 comments per issue was a bad smell.
 At that point there is little to no discussion of individual issues.

 Percentage of comments by each user is another metric for communication.
 If only a few members post comments in issues, then there are only a few members that are actually communicating.
-We decided that if an individual user had fewer comments than the output of the following function: total number of comments/number of group members * 2, then we had a bad smell.
+We decided that if an individual user had fewer comments than the output of the following function: (total number of comments/number of group members * 2, then we had a bad smell).

 #### Poor Milestone Usage
-The next detecor is for poor milestone usage.
 Milestones can be a great way to set up work for groups by splitting work into achievable sections.
 So there can be two major benefits: the first is a simple sense of achievement for a group upon comletion of a milestone, the second is a a deadline to meet to keep work on track.
 Additonally milestones can be used to get an idea of whether work is on track or not.
 Given all of that poor milestone usage can definitely affect the level of success or failure that a group may find in producing a piece of software.
 This detector comibined the following metrics:

 - Issues missing milestones
 - Nonlinear progress momentum
 - Less than 3 milestones overall
 - Milestones left incomplete

 For the first of the metrics, issues missing milestones, we decided that a median value greater than zero was a poor value for a group.
-The idea was that having a small amount of issues were outside of milestones was acceptable because there are bound to be such issues.
+The idea was that having a small amount of issues that were outside of milestones was acceptable because there are bound to be such issues.
 A good example is a bug issue post, as it would likely be outside of any milestone, and it is also definitely good to have.

 Non-linear progress momentum is another graphical representation of how groups planned out their project.
 The ideal curve should be linear, meaning good planning.
 If nonlinearity factor is more than 3.0 it is considered bad.
-In addition to the milestone graphs, two additional information such as closing dates and planning dates also reveal how groups cope with variation during project exeuction.
+In addition to the milestone graphs, two additional data points such as closing dates and planning dates also reveal how groups cope with variation during project exeuction.
 Regardless of linearity of the curves, each milestone should be closed within reasonable timeframe.
 It is interesting to note that two groups with nonlinear preogress momenum in their milestones have at least one milestone that remains open.

 If there were fewer than three milestones overall, there was also a case for poor milestone usage.
 The motivation here is that if a group only had three milestones over the entire project lifespan, then those three milestones were likely packed with issues and would be unweildy.
 Splitting among many reachable milestones was viewed as more positive.

 Milestones that were not completed was a clear bad smell within a project.
 If a group left any milestones incomplete, they were considered as having a bad smell.
-As will be seen below there were some groups that left more than one milestone open, which is considered as even more negative.
+Out of the groups that actually left milestones open, both left two milestones open.
+In reality this should be viewed even more negatively than one missed milestone, but only one point was given for this.

 #### Absent Group Member
 The idea with this bad smell was that if a group member was not contributing, they represented sort of dead weight within a project.
 There are many bad effects that come with an absent group member, but the most detrimental is poor morale.
 If other group members sense that there is a member who isn't pulling their weight, it can negatively affect how the working members feel about the project in general.
 Then added to that effect is the simple fact that there are fewer hands to work on the project.
 The metrics attached to the smell are: